betheriault/ProjectOne_ToDo/README.md

 # Things to Work On:

-- Fix 'Return' function to actually work
-  * 12/3/23 - Only needs to be fixed in RemoveItem()
 - Fully test RemoveItem function
-  * 12/3/23 - Fix issue when trying to remove multiple items from list (returns to AddItem(), needs to stay in RemoveItem())
   * Renumbering after removing item needs to be fixed (12/3/23 - Convert Dictionary to List?)
 - Begin Implementation of Save/Load functionality